 In his tenure at Georgetown, Hunter played a significant role in the development of four NBA players.
-The group included all-star Roy Hibbert and Greg Monroe, who was the No. 7 pick of the Detroit Pistons in the 2010 NBA Draft, and most recently Otto Porter, who was the Big East Player of the Year in 2012-13, and the No. 3 pick in the 2013 NBA Draft.
+The group included all-star Roy Hibbert and Greg Monroe, who was the No. 7 pick of the Detroit Pistons in the 2010 NBA Draft.
+Most recently, Hunter developed Otto Porter, who was the Big East Player of the Year in 2012-13, and the No. 3 pick in the 2013 NBA Draft.

-Hunter has worked with some of college basketball’s top coaches, including Thompson, Arizona’s Sean Miller and Arizona State’s Herb Sendek.
-Hunter has helped 12 teams reach postseason play over the last 13 seasons, including 11 NCAA appearances.
+Hunter has worked with some of college basketball’s top coaches, including Thompson, Arizona’s Sean Miller and Herb Sendek.
+Hunter has helped 12 teams reach postseason play over the last 14 seasons, including 11 NCAA appearances.

 Prior to joining the Georgetown staff, Hunter spent three years as an assistant coach at Xavier University, where he helped Coach Sean Miller to back-to-back 20-win seasons, including a 25-9 record and a second-round appearance in the 2007 NCAA Tournament.
 At Xavier, he assisted in on-court coaching as well as playing a major role in recruiting.

 Hunter also has experience in the ACC, spending two stints at North Carolina State.
-He served as Director of Basketball Operations for the Wolfpack from 2000 to 2004, and was responsible for the day-to-day administrative responsibilities for the men’s program, which made three straight NCAA Tournaments during his tenure.
+He served as Director of Basketball Operations for the Wolfpack from 2000 to 2004.
+He was responsible for the day-to-day administrative responsibilities for the men’s program, which made three straight NCAA Tournaments during his tenure.